RamziJabali/articles/content/Dev Notes/MVVM vs MVI.md

 ## ViewModel vs Intent?

 * MVVM has ViewModel as a part of it's abbreviation and MVI has Intent
-   * Though on Android they will both most likey both be done with a viewmodel.
+   * Though on Android they will both most likely both be done with a `viewmodel`.
-* The job of the viewmodel is to contain state mapping logic
+* The job of the `viewmodel` is to contain state mapping logic
    * It processes incoming UI actions like a button click or refresh swipe and then decides based on the action how the state looks like afterwards.
 Like showing loading indicator which really dumbs down the view.

 * The model, the view, and the viewmodel(in most cases) is the same between both patterns.